 When you’ve created various videos for your eCommerce video marketing, it’s not enough that you have them go live.
 People need to see them in the correct order.

-Luckily, Facebook and YouTube ads allow you to set up custom audiences that allow you to target your ideal audience.
-These settings will enable you to show certain video ads to users who have watched or liked your video, followed your page, or performed some other type of online behavior.
+Luckily, Facebook and YouTube ads allow you to set up custom audiences to target your ideal audience.
+These settings will enable you to show certain video ads to users who have watched or liked your video, followed your page, or perform other online behavior.

-If your product needs some in-depth explaining, you may string together two or three product videos together where viewers are retargeted by the next after seeing 15 seconds of the previous video.
+If your product needs some in-depth explaining, you may string together two or three product videos which viewers are retargeted by the next after seeing 15 seconds of the previous video.

-Finally, your video testimonials should only target those who have seen both your product videos and brand videos.
-Testimonials won’t entice strangers if they are not familiar with your product and brand beforehand.
+Finally, your video testimonials should only target those who have seen your product and brand videos.
+Testimonials won’t entice strangers if they are unfamiliar with your product and brand beforehand.